General Microstructure Factor Analysis of Diffusion MRI in Gray-Matter Predicts Cognitive Scores: Discussion

 Further, we encountered many subjects with small misregistrations that introduced artifacts to the dataset, typically originating in inferior regions.
-The method used in this work for omitting misregistered voxels was crude---we filter out voxels with microstructure estimates below and above a certain threshold, motivated by anatomical constraints.
-On the other hand, identifying the affected voxels by hand quickly becomes impractical in studies with a large number of subjects, such as ours.
+The method used in this work for omitting misregistered voxels was crude---we filter out voxels with microstructure estimates outside a threshold range, motivated by anatomical constraints.
+However, identifying the affected voxels by hand quickly becomes impractical in studies with a large number of subjects, such as ours.
 Thus, there is demand for a more refined and efficient technique for flagging misregistered regions.
+Additionally, although we applied state-of-the-art motion correction, there may be residual motion artifacts that remain \cite{Cieslak2022.07.21.500865}.

 Lastly, we note that the technique explored in this study is amenable to several variations.
-While we generated general factors from trends across regions defined by the Desikan-Killiany atlas, one might compare against general factors derived from other segmentations.
-Alternatively, one may sample microstructure parameters from ROIs defined surface maps, or eschew an ROI approach and sample voxels or surface map vertices directly.
-In the latter case, the dimensionality of the PCA problem can increase prohibitively; one may reduce the dimensionality by averaging microstructure parameters over subdivisions of a defined size, for example, to spheres of a chosen radius.
-By inspecting the results of PCA analysis as the subdivision size is tuned, one may in principle study the dependence of trends in microstructural parameters to anatomical length scale.
+While we generated general factors from trends across regions defined by the Desikan-Killiany atlas, one might compare these against general factors derived from other segmentations.
+Alternatively, one may sample microstructure parameters from regions of interest (ROIs) defined by surface maps, or eschew an ROI approach and sample voxels or surface map vertices directly.
+In the latter case, the dimensionality of the PCA problem can increase prohibitively; one may reduce the dimensionality by averaging microstructure parameters over subdivisions of a defined size, for example, spheres of a chosen radius.
+By inspecting the results of the PCA as the subdivision size is tuned, one may in principle study the dependence of microstructural parameter trends on anatomical length scale.